aditya123473892/wagtail/Stock-responses-for-GitHub-Issues.md

 ## "Please assign me this issue"

 ```
 Thanks for your interest @...!
 You are welcome to work on this.
 We do not assign issues outside of the core team - we just ask that people indicate their intention to work on an issue (as you have now done), to avoid duplicating efforts.
+We recommend thoroughly reading https://github.com/wagtail/wagtail/issues/10070 before making your first contribution.

 For further help in getting started, please see https://dev.to/lb/ten-tasty-ingredients-for-a-delicious-pull-request-hgc - you may also wish to join [our #new-contributors channel on Slack](https://github.com/wagtail/wagtail/wiki/Slack).
 ```